twplatformlabs/pskctl-auth0-managment/doc/bootstrap.md

 </div>
 <br />

+The PSK example engineering platform demonstrates use of dedicated, external authentication and authorization for customers (developers) using the platform.

+Auth0 is used at the identity provider framework.
+Implemented as only a pass-through framework, Auth0 does not retain any user details or claims information.
+Role-based authorization within the platform is based on team membership.
+Github is used as the source for both, with actual github 'Teams' information used as the user claims.

 ## Auth0 tenant configuration

 Auth0 plays an important role in enabling the PSK platform cli to use github and github team membership for authentication and authorization with the engineering platform.
 While a critical component, it is also a fairly narrow slice of the overall flow.

-In this use case, the idp plays a limited, pass-through function.
 When a developer (customer) of the Platform uses the cli to `login`, auth0 coordinates the pass-through to Github for authentication, and it fetches the users 'claims' in the form of their team memberships within the Github organization.
-These are inserted into the returned id-token, but that is it.
+These are inserted into the returned id-token.
 Each individual use of the resulting token involves completely seperate authorization automation depending on the target of the request.

 Because of this, the amount of configuration and the resulting testing needed is also quite limited.
 And, since the authenication workflow reuqires human interaction by design, while the configuration of the idp is automated there is a limited amount of automated testing that can used to validate the resulting idp Client.
 Mostly, when changes to the configuration are needed, the changes are pushed to the dev-tenant and then human interactive testing is used to validate the results.